 Benefits of Energy-Efficient Windows in Houston

 There are many benefits of installing more energy efficient windows in your home.
 As homeowners become aware of their energy spending habits and carbon footprint, we’ve seen a great trend in attempts to reduce energy consumption.
 Along with that comes saving on your energy bills.
 Inefficient windows allow air infiltration and heat transfer in to your home (especially during those hot summer months).
 Decreasing the pass through of air and heat through your windows can lower your energy bills as your HVAC system doesn’t have to work as hard.
 This can also lead to a benefit of increased home comfort—allowing you to relax anywhere in your home despite the weather.

 Features of Energy-Efficient Windows

 You still have a lot of choices when it comes to picking out energy-efficient windows, but most will feature:

-- Vinyl or fiberglass frames – these are the most energy efficient materials windows are made out of
+- Composite or vinyl – these are the most energy efficient frame materials

 - Double or triple paned glass – often with an insulating gas between each pane

 ENERGY STAR® Qualifications for Energy-Efficient Windows in Texas